ejmiranda/samples/elements-by-tag/README.md

 ## Elements By Tag

 **Description:**
-- Function receives a node and a tag name, then returns an array with all the element children of the node that have the tag name.
+- Return an array with all the children of a node that have a specific tag name.
 - First use of recursion.